Guiandrade/DependablePasswordManager/README.md

 To Run:

-1) Go to the keyStore folder on the terminal and run the following commands:
-      - mvn compile
-      - mvn exec:java
-      (On the number of keys wanted please input at least 3)
-2) Go to the dependablePasswordManagerServer folder on the terminal and run the following commands (for 3 servers ):
-      - sh servers.sh 3
-3) Go to the dependablePasswordManagerClient folder on the terminal and run the following command (for 3 clients and 3 servers):
+1) Go to the project folder on the terminal and run the following command (creates 5 keyPairs,3 clients and 3 servers):
-      - sh clients.sh 3 3
+      - sh autoSetup.sh

+2) Insert KeyStore spassword "sec" when prompted on each Server.

 Instructions Stage 2: